Network requirements

 • The on-premise network and the public cloud network must be peered.

-• No overlapping CIDRs between the on-premise network and the public cloud network.
+• No overlapping CIDRs must exist between the on-premise network and the public cloud network.

-• Fully connected routing between the on-premise network and the public cloud network with a bidirectional line of sight based on the available ports.
+• Fully connected routing must exist between the on-premise network and the public cloud network with a bidirectional line of sight based on the available ports.

-• High-bandwidth and lower-latency public cloud to private cloud network to transfer the data required for cloud bursting.
+• You must have high-bandwidth and lower-latency public cloud to private cloud network to transfer the data required for cloud bursting.

-• No network address translation between the on-premise network and the public cloud network.
+• No network address translation must occur between the on-premise network and the public cloud network.

-• Firewalls are permitted and supported, but they must allow the communication channels detailed in Security policies and firewall rules.
+• Firewalls are permitted and supported, but they must allow the communication channels described in Security policies and firewall rules.

 • Egress connectivity must be enabled on both the on-premise data lake and on the public cloud FreeIPA instance.